ArviRA/yiffy-rip/readme.md

 # Prerequisites
-Make sure you have knowledge about Djnago.
+Make sure you have knowledge about Django.
 Follow the [official documentation](https://www.djangoproject.com/start/).
 * django

   ```sh